mesaguy/ansible-prometheus/docs/promcron.md

 [promcron](https://github.com/mesaguy/ansible-prometheus/blob/master/templates/promcron.sh.j2) leverages the [textfile directory feature of node_exporter](https://github.com/prometheus/node_exporter#textfile-collector)

+# Requirements
+This script leverages requires a working node_exporter instance and must write data into the node_exporter's textfile directory

 # Features
 - Script automatically leverages sponge if present.
 If sponge is not present, script writes to a .tmp file in the textfile directory, then copies the resulting .tmp file and overwrites the .prom file.
-This ensures that the .prom file is always complete when prometheus polls it.
+This ensures that the .prom file is always complete when prometheus polls the node_exporter instance.
 - Script automatically adds two labels to each .prom file.
   - job_type=cron
   - cron_user=*The USER who ran the cron*